-Deafheaven is an American post-black metal band that formed in San Francisco, California on February, 2010.
-The group began as a two-piece project with George Clarke and Kerry McCoy whom recorded and self-released a demo together.
-After a warm reception, Deafheaven recruited three new members and began to tour.
-Before the close of 2010, the band had signed to the Deathwish, Inc. label and later released their debut album Roads to Judah in April, 2011.
-Their follow-up sophomore Sunbather was released on June 11, 2013 to critical acclaim.
-After yet another lineup change, the band toured for the album extensively.
-They also released a single titled From the Kettle onto the Coil on August 25, 2014.
-The band's third record New Bermuda was released on October 2nd, 2015.
+Deafheaven is an American Blackgaze band formed in 2010.
+Originally based in San Francisco, the group began as a two-piece with singer George Clarke and guitarist Kerry McCoy, who recorded and self-released a demo album together.
+Following its release, Deafheaven recruited three new members and began to tour.
+Before the end of 2010, the band signed to Deathwish Inc. and later released their debut album Roads to Judah, in April 2011.
+They established a unique style blending black metal, shoegaze, and post-rock, among other influences.

 Deafheaven formed in February 2010 in San Francisco with vocalist George Clarke and guitarist Kerry McCoy, who previously performed in a grindcore band together.
 Clarke isn’t sure how he arrived on the name Deafheaven, though he is aware of its appearance in William Shakespeare’s Sonnet 29.
 The two words ‘deaf’ and ‘heaven’ were combined as an homage to Slowdive.

 Clarke and McCoy recorded their demo in April, 2010 at Atomic Garden Studios which was released both on cassette tape format in limited quantities and digitally.
 It featured four songs that combined black metal and post-rock.
 Originally, Deafheaven did not intend to release the material but they later sent it out to a few of their favorite blogs.